Maharashtra: Dalit man killed by in-laws, wife says parents cited plot of movie ‘Sairat’ as warning

 The man, Amit Murlidhar Salunkhe, was attacked with sharp instruments on July 14 by his father-in-law and his wife’s cousin brother, according to the newspaper.
 He died in hospital on Friday.

-His wife, Vidya Kirtishahi, reportedly told the police that her parents had cited the plot of the popular Maharashtrian-language film Sairat while warning her against the marriage.
+His wife, Vidya Kirtishahi, reportedly told the police that her parents had cited the plot of the popular Marathi-language film Sairat while warning her against the marriage.

 Nagraj Manjule’s award-winning film, released in 2016, tells the story of a dominant-caste girl who falls in love with and eventually marries a lower-caste boy.
 They are hacked to death by members of the girl’s family in retaliation.